ivoras/pwnedsqlite/README.md

 .46770.46770.84319.93540.45145.45145.91904.91904.43496.43496.90256.90256.41849.41849.88627.88627.40230.40230.
 ```

 Seems like we're on a right track.
-The channel is never entirely fool, and is often less than 50% full, so it SHOULD mean the decompressor and the SQLite code are parelellising nicely, right?
+The channel is never entirely full, and is often less than 50% full, so it SHOULD mean the decompressor and the SQLite code are parelellising nicely, right?

 Wrong!